multi-build/multibuild/README.rst

 Utilities for building on Travis-CI and AppVeyor
 ################################################

-A set of scripts to automate builds of OSX and manylinux1 wheels on the `Travis-CI <https://travis-ci.org/>`_ infrastructure, and also Windows wheels on the `AppVeyor <https://ci.appveyor.com/>`_ infrastructure.
+A set of scripts to automate builds of OSX and Manylinux1 wheels on the `Travis-CI <https://travis-ci.org/>`_ infrastructure, and also Windows wheels on the `AppVeyor <https://ci.appveyor.com/>`_ infrastructure.

 The TravisCI scripts are designed to build *and test*:

 * Dual architecture OSX wheels;
-* 64-bit ``manylinux1_x86_64`` wheels, both narrow and wide unicode builds;
+* 64-bit ``manylinux1_x86_64`` wheels, both narrow and wide Unicode builds;
-* 32-bit ``manylinux1_i686`` wheels, both narrow and wide unicode builds.
+* 32-bit ``manylinux1_i686`` wheels, both narrow and wide Unicode builds.

 You can currently build and test against Pythons 2.7, 3.3, 3.4, 3.5, 3.6.

-The small innovation here is that you can test against 32-bit builds, and both wide and narrow unicode Python 2 builds, which was not easy on the default travis-ci configurations.
+The small innovation here is that you can test against 32-bit builds, and both wide and narrow Unicode Python 2 builds, which was not easy on the default Travis CI configurations.

 The AppVeyor setup is designed to build *and test*: